lsongdev/node-escpos/README.md

   });

 });
 ````

 ----

 ## USB Adapter methods

 ### open(function calback)

 Claims the current device USB, if the printer is already in use by other process this will fail.

-By default, the USB adapter will set the first printer found, if you have multiple printers use `setDevice` and `getDevices` to switch between printers.
+By default, the USB adapter will set the first printer found .

 Triggers the callback function when done.

-### openAll()
-Claims all the printers connected to the machine, one by one.
-When done, sets the first printer found as the default device and triggers the callback function.

-### getDevices()
-Returns the number (N) of printers connected, if open is called you must open each device in order to use it.

-The ID of the printer will be the number you want to set from 0 to N-1.

-### setDevice(N)
-Sets the index passed as the current device, N must be higher than 0 and lower than `getDevices()`.

-This must be called before printing if you want to swtich between multiple printers connected to the same device.

 ### close(function callback)

 Closes the current device and releases its USB interface.

-### closeAll(function callback)
-Similar to `close()` but loops through all the devices connected and closes them all.

 ----